spences10/twitter-bot-playground/README.md

 [![license][license-badge]][license-url]
 [![Chat](https://badges.gitter.im/awesome-twitter-bots/Lobby.svg)][gitter-url]

-This is a reference for me and anyone else that's interested in Twitter bots in JavaScript.
+This repository is a reference for anyone interested in building Twitter bots with [node.js](https://nodejs.org/en/).

-All of the examples here use the [`npm`][npm] package [`twit`][twit].

-We'll go through setting up a simple bot so each of these examples can be run with it.
+I'm using the [`npm`][npm] package [`twit`][twit].
+We'll start by setting up a simple bot so that each of the examples can be run with it.

-I'm going to assume that you have `nodejs` installed along with `npm` and that you are comfortable with the terminal.
+I also assume you have node and `npm` installed, and that you are comfortable working with your terminal.

-If you are not familiar node or do not have your environment set up to use it take a look at the [README.md][twitter-bot-bootstrap-readme] on my [Twitter bot bootstrap][twitter-bot-bootstrap] repo which details getting a Twitter application set up and a development environment with c9.
+If you are unfamiliar with node, take a look at my [_Twitter bot bootstrap_][twitter-bot-bootstrap-readme] repo, which demonstrates how to create a Twitter app and set up a development environment with c9.
+[Aman Mittal][aman-github-profile] has also compiled an excellent [list][awesome-twitter-bots] of bot examples and other resources.

-A great resource is [Aman Mittal's][aman-github-profile] [Awesome Twitter bots][awesome-twitter-bots] repo which has resources and bot examples.

-A lot of this information is already out there I'm hoping this is all the information someone will need to get started with their own Twitter bot.
-I'm doing this for my own learning and hopefully other people will get something out of this as well.
+The examples here should contain all the information one would need to get started with their own Twitter bot.
+I'm doing this for my own learning, and I hope others will find it useful too.

 ## Contents